|

 kind of…"

-were privileged to sit in the director's box at City, that was nothing
+think you were privileged to sit in the director’s box at City that

 "TARDIS?"